Hiyoshi Station (Kanagawa): History

+The area around Hiyoshi Station prior to development in 1922.

 Hiyoshi Station opened as one of the original Tōyoko Line stations on 14 February 1926.
 The station was completely rebuilt in 1991 with half-submerged tracks and an elevated station building constructed above the tracks.
 The adjacent Tokyu Department store opened in 1995.
 The Yokohama Subway Green Line connected to Hiyoshi Station on March 30, 2008.

 The Tōkyū Shin-yokohama Line from to Hiyoshi opened on 18 March 2023, enabling through services between the Tōkyū Tōyoko Line, the Tōkyū Meguro Line and the Sōtetsu Shin-yokohama Line.
 As a result, the station was assigned station number SH03 when these services began revenue operations.